 Finally, I have to remind you again.
 Please sort the lookup range in ascending order before using VLOOKUP approximate match.
 Otherwise, you will get errors.

 5. VLOOKUP is not case-sensitive

-Many people are not aware that VLOOKUP is not case-sensitive and this may cause you to make mistake.
+Many people are not aware that VLOOKUP is not case-sensitive and this may cause you to make mistakes.
 Let’s look at Figure 5.1. “marie” will be matched when the VLOOKUP value is “Marie” and thus EXCEL returns 14 in cell F3.
 In fact, 23 in cell C4 is what we really want.
 How to prevent this kind of mistake from happening?

 6. Cannot start from an arbitrary column or row with VLOOKUP